HiranTharinda/PracticalTestApp/README.md

 ## How to setup

+->create a db in your mysql server
-run npm install in root directory run npm install in ./client update create env file from env-sample update my sql database credentials
+->create env file from env-sample file and update the mysql credentials

-## Starting the Server

-go to root directory and run -> npm start

-## Starting the Front End
+## Starting the client and sercer

-go to ./client directory and run -> npm start
+run these scripts
+->npm run modules
+->npm run dev